 ONTARIO MARITIME, BOATING & WATER LAWYERS

-What Does Maritime, Boating & Water Law Mean for Ontario?
+What Maritime, Boating & Water Law Means for Ontario

 Ontario likely has the greatest numbers of boats, bodies of fresh water, waterfront cottages & residences, and people who use all of those resources of any place in Canada.
 This means that federal and provincial laws governing movement on, taking of, putting of substances into, access to and building structures in water fundamentally affects all of Ontario's almost 14 million people.

-Relevant laws that we provide advice and representation to clients on include:
+Amount the laws we provide advice and representation to clients for include:

 - Canada Shipping Act, 2001